Bloons Tower Defense: Bloons Adventure Time TD

 Bloons Adventure Time TD is a crossover game between Ninja Kiwi's Bloons TD series and Cartoon Network's Adventure Time series that was announced via the Cartoon Network International News Site and the Ninja Kiwi blog on March 8 and 9, 2018, respectively.

-The game soft launched on July 14, 2018, in Australia, New Zealand, Philippines, and Singapore on Android and iOS and later launched internationally.
-The game features characters from Cartoon Network's Adventure Time such as Finn the Human, Jake the Dog, and Princess Bubblegum as well as new monkey heroes like Max, Cassie, and C4 Charlie.
+The game had a soft launch on July 14, 2018, in Australia, New Zealand, Philippines, and Singapore on Android and iOS and later launched internationally.
+The game features characters from Cartoon Network's Adventure Time such as Jake the Dog, Finn the Human, and Princess Bubblegum as well as new monkey heroes like Max, Cassie, and C4 Charlie.

+This game is different from the main Bloons TD formula in that you could only place one of each tower, like the hero system in Bloons TD 6.

 The gameplay is similar to other games in the series, with a new weapon and item mechanic as well.
 There are at least 15 adventures and 50 maps to play in that act as the playing stage of the game.

 Bloons TD Battles 2

 Bloons TD Battles 2, the sequel to Bloons TD Battles, was released on November 30, 2021.
 It was first leaked in Ninja Kiwi's YouTube video for Bloons TD 6's 24.0 update, on an iPad on the side.
 On October 22, 2021, another trailer was released titled "The rules of the Arena" detailing more gameplay.

 The gameplay is similar to the original Bloons TD Battles.
-Two players compete with each other, with three monkey types and a Hero, defending against pregenerated rounds and Bloon sends from the other player.
+Two players compete with each other in a player versus player gameplay, with three monkey types and a Hero, defending against pregenerated rounds and Bloon sends from the other player.
 The game also has 3-D graphics and more Bloon types, similar to Bloons TD 6.
-Players must create a defense consisting of monkeys and machines that protects against waves of Bloons, which otherwise results in a loss of lives if the bloons reach the exit(s).
+Players must create a defense consisting of monkeys and machines that protect against waves of Bloons, which otherwise results in a loss of lives if the bloons reach the exit(s).
+The battle is over upon losing all lives, with the winner being the survivor of the battle.

 In Bloons TD Battles 2, the player must outsmart the opponent by sending Bloons at the opponent while simultaneously defending against their sent Bloons.
+Players automatically generate "eco", which is automatically earned cash every few seconds, allowing them to spend money on towers and upgrades over time.
 Winning allows the player to advance to higher arenas, which sends them to arenas of higher prestige.
-Reaching the maximum arena, Hall of Masters, allows the player to rank up on the public leaderboard.
+Reaching the maximum arena, Hall of Masters, allows the player to rank up on the game's public leaderboard.

-Optionally, players can unlock cosmetics that can be bought for visual appeal, using a currency called Monkey Money.
+Optionally, players can unlock cosmetics that can be bought for visual appeal, as well as unlock heroes, towers, and Tier 5 upgrades, using a currency called Monkey Money.

+In March 2024, Bloons TD Battles 2 has been released in Apple Arcade as Bloons TD Battles 2+.